Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Adam cocked his head curiously at her.
 "So, what happens now?"

-"Now…" she picked up her top and put it on again.
+"Now..." she picked up her top and put it on again.
 "We go for a walk, we spend time together, we chill out and just... enjoy ourselves."

 Adam grinned, and sprang to his feet.
 "Sounds good to me."